Acts 1 - John Karmelich

 Christianity is not

 about believing in Jesus and sitting around doing nothing.
+Christianity has, is, and always will be

-about "Putting your money where your mouth is".
+about "putting your money where your mouth is."

 e)

-I read an interesting
+I read an

-that is, to the Jews.
-Christian
+Jerusalem"; that is, to the Jews.

-To many religious Jews, "Christianity"
+people.
+For many religious Jews, "Christianity" is a

 physical abuse.